 Well, now you need to know who needs these energy drinks.
 These sports drinks were made for athletes who indulge in intense training sessions which includes massive sweating.
 So if you are not indulging in a heavy, intense workout and just sweating it out due to cardio exercises or simple weight training, you Do Not need this.
 Go for plain water with a lemon squeezed in it or coconut water.
 One bottle of an energy drink contains over 30 grams of sugar.

 Convenient and an instant source of protein, energy bars are fit for athletes or those who are a part of intense training.
-These bars are highly processed and though high protein content is a good part, they contain the same unhealthy ingredients that a bar of chocolate contains- white flour, sugar, oil, butter, etc. This is better than grabbing junk foods when you are hungry and away from a healthy eating option, but do not make it a habit or a meal replacement.
+These bars are highly processed and though high protein content is a good part, they contain the same unhealthy ingredients that a bar of chocolate contains- white flour, sugar, oil, and, butter This is better than grabbing junk foods when you are hungry and away from a healthy eating option but do not make it a habit or a meal replacement.
 Always keep fruit in your bag to avoid going hungry or ending up uploading up calorie-rich food.

 Please feel free to raise your doubts or queries through comments.
 If you like this blog, please share it and follow my blog.